Have you ever felt like Freya, "looking silly" due to the fear of messing up when it comes to speaking:

 Give it a try TODAY and finally become confident in speaking German!

-Remember, you have a 30-day risk-free money-back guarantee to try out a few lessons and see if it's the right fit for you.
-And if you don't like the program, I'll refund 100% of your money.
+Remember, you have a 30-day risk-free money-back guarantee to try out a few lessons and calls and see if it's the right fit for you.

-JOIN NOW FOR JUST 59€/MONTH
+JOIN NOW FOR JUST 97€/MONTH

-If you have any questions or concerns about the course, email me at manuel@herrprofessor.com.
+If you have any questions or concerns about the course, email me at [email protected].

 I'm happy to help.